hate-speech-classification/multiclass-text-classification/README.md

   - Strongly abusive
   - Very strongly abusive

+## How to use
+- Click on the link to open Google Colab which can be found in `abusive_speech_detection.ipynb`
+- Run each code block, except the last one
+- Change the text in quotes that can be found in the last code block to the sentence you want to input into the model
+- Run the last code block

+---
 @inproceedings{cercas-curry-etal-2021-convabuse,
 title = "{C}onv{A}buse: Data, Analysis, and Benchmarks for Nuanced Abuse Detection in Conversational {AI}", author = "Cercas Curry, Amanda and